Latent Causal Modeling for 3D Brain MRI Counterfactuals: Methodology

 In this work, we use a deep structural causal model (DSCM)~\cite{pawlowski2020deep} to model the causal relationships between patient attributes such as age, brain regions of interest, and diagnosis.
 Following \cite{de2023high}, a DSCM uses a conditional normalizing flow~\cite{rezende2015variational} as the mechanism for each endogenous variable $v_{k}:=f_{k}({u}_{k};\mathbf{pa}_{k})$, to enable tractable and explicit abduction of the exogenous noise $u_{k}=f_{k}^{-1}(v_{k};\mathbf{pa}_{k})$.
 DSCMs can thereby tractably estimate counterfactuals given observed attributes and intervention(s).
 The counterfactual of any $v_k$ is given by\\ $\widehat{v}_{k} \coloneqq f_{k}(f_{k}^{-1}(v_{k};\mathbf{pa}_{k}); \mathbf{\widehat{pa}}_k)$, where $\mathbf{\widehat{pa}}_k$ are the counterfactual parents of $v_k$ resulting from an upstream intervention.

 However, it has been shown that directly applying DSCMs~\cite{pawlowski2020deep} to 3D brain MRIs is impractical due to the complexity of constructing and optimizing invertible neural networks~\cite{tabak2010density,rezende2015variational}.
-Therefore, we separate the MRI variables $\mathbf{x}$ from $V$ and learn its counterfactual in a low dimensional latent space.
-For this purpose we adapt the Latent Structural Causal Model (LSCM) to 3D brain MRIs.
-We achieve this by using a generalized linear model (GLM)~\cite{lu2021metadata} in the latent space of a VQ-VAE model.
+Therefore, we propose a method that operates in a low-dimensional latent space.
+We first use a Vector Quantized Variational Autoencoder (VQ-VAE) to learn a compressed latent representation of the MRIs.
+Within this space, our approach then adapts the Latent Structural Causal Model (LSCM) to separate the MRI variables ($\mathbf{x}$) from other relevant variables ($V$, e.g., clinical or demographic data).
+We then utilize a Generalized Linear Model (GLM)~\cite{lu2021metadata} to perform the counterfactual steps, such as abduction and action.
+The GLM is well-suited for this task as it provides an interpretable, linear framework for modeling these causal interventions.
 After estimation of all counterfactual attributes, we obtain the counterfactuals of image latent features $\mathbf{z}$'s parents (see next section for details of $\mathbf{z}$), i.e. $\mathbf{\widehat{pa}_{z}}$, which will be used to generate $\widehat{\mathbf{z}}$.
 The resulting counterfactual feature encoding is converted into an MRI using the decoder of the VQ-VAE model.